Walter S. Steele

-Walter S. Steele (died March 3, 1962) was an American editor and publisher of The National Republic monthly magazine as well as an anti-Communist, anti-Immigration activist.
+Walter S. Steele (died March 3, 1962) was an American editor and publisher of The National Republic monthly magazine and an anti-communist, anti-immigration activist.

-Background
+Early life

 Walter S. Steele was born circa 1892 in Indiana.
 He had two sisters and a brother.

 Career

 Steele started his career by working for Indiana newspapers.
-In 1916, he became an alderman in Muncia through 1920.
+From 1916 through 1920, he was an alderman in Muncie.